Lothamer helps you know what to do when the IRS holds one spouse responsible for the other’s back taxes. Get same-day tax help in the Midwest!

 - Any other professionals who were involved in the payroll process

 So, how does the IRS determine who is a responsible person?
-You could be held responsible if it is determined that you had the authority to pay the necessary taxes and willfully failed to do so.
+You could be held responsible for state income tax if it is determined that you had the authority to pay the necessary taxes and willfully failed to do so.

 To qualify as a willful evasion, a person must generally: